 The Commission is situated in and is a provider of water and sewer services to, an area of Lexington County which is home to a dense industrial population.
 Major industries and corporations located within the Commission's boundaries or in close proximity include Michelin Tire Corp., Prysmian Cables & Systems, U. S. Foods, The Martin Brower Company (previously Golden State Foods), and Wal-Mart.
-Lexington County School District #1 and the Lexington Medical Center also have a significant economic presence, with these two entities employing approximately 10,615 teachers, professionals, and support staff.
+Lexington County School District #1 and the Lexington Medical Center also have a significant economic presence, with these two entities employing approximately 11,567 teachers, professionals, and support staff.

-According to data from the Bureau of Labor Statistics, Lexington County's annual unemployment rate of 4.4% in calendar year 2020 was lower than the 6.2% unemployment rate recorded for the state of South Carolina as a whole, and the 8.1% recorded for the United States as a whole.
+According to data from the Bureau of Labor Statistics, Lexington County's annual unemployment rate of 3.0% in calendar year 2021 was lower than the 4.0% unemployment rate recorded for the state of South Carolina as a whole, and the 5.3% recorded for the United States as a whole.
 According to the Community Profile for Lexington County published by the SC Department of Employment and Workforce, this trend of a relatively low unemployment rate versus the State of South Carolina and the United States has been a consistent pattern for at least the last ten years.
 Further evidence of the economic stability of Lexington County can be found in its continued growth in population.
-The population of Lexington County as of April 1, 2020, was 293,991 versus

-262,391 as of April 1, 2010, according to the US Census Bureau.
+The estimated population of Lexington County was 293,991 as of April 1, 2020, versus 262,391 as of April 1, 2010, according to the US Census Bureau.
 This population growth of 31,600 people since 2010 corresponds to an annual growth rate of 1.14%.
 This evidence suggests that Lexington County is a desirable, growing community.
-As further evidence of the desirability of the area in which the Commission operates, Niche, an online platform that connects people to their future schools, neighborhoods and workplaces has ranked Lexington County 6th place for "2021 Best Counties to Live in South Carolina" based on a comprehensive assessment of the overall livability, taking into account several key factors of a location, including the quality of local schools, crime rates, housing trends, employment statistics, and access to amenities.
+As further evidence of the desirability of the area in which the Commission operates, Niche, an online platform that connects people to their future schools, neighborhoods and workplaces has ranked Lexington County 3rd place for "2022 Best Counties to Live in South Carolina" based on a comprehensive assessment of the overall livability, taking into account several key factors of a location, including the quality of local schools, crime rates, housing trends, employment statistics, and access to amenities.

 The Commission continues to seek ways to operate in an efficient manner to benefit customers and staff of the Commission in the wake of an economic downturn because of the pandemic.
-As of June 30, 2021, the Commission had 34 active full-time employees out of 37 total budgeted positions.
-This is an increase of two active employees at fiscal year-end versus the prior year.
+As of June 30, 2022, the Commission had 34 active full-time employees out of 37 total budgeted positions.
+This reflects no change in active employees at fiscal year-end versus the prior year.

-The Commission continues to maintain a credit rating of Aa2 from Moody's and AA+ from Standard & Poor's.
+The Commission continues to maintain a credit rating of Aa2 from Moody's and AA+ from S&P Global Ratings.